If you use Electronic Smoking Devices (ESDs) you could be inhaling:

 Want more info?
 Go to the following:

-Electronic cigarettes, or e-cigarettes, are hand-held devices that operate by heating a solution to produce an aerosol that the user inhales.
-The heated solution can contain a variety of harmful chemicals, although there are many variations.
-Commonly found substances include nicotine, diacetyl, heavy metals, volatile organic compounds, and fine particles.
-E-cigarettes come in a variety of forms and are separated into three main types.
+Electronic Smoking Devices, or ESDs, are hand-held devices that operate by heating a solution to produce an aerosol that the user inhales.
+The heated solution can contain a variety of harmful chemicals.
+ESDs come in a variety of forms and are separated into three main types.

 Some look like traditional pipes, cigars and cigarettes, others look like USB flash drives and pens, and others are large tank systems.
-Electronic Cigarettes can also be referred to as e-cigs, e-hookahs, hookah pens, vapes, vape pens, and mods.
+ESDs can also be referred to as e-cigs, e-hookahs, hookah pens, vapes, vape pens, and mods.

 A JUUL is a brand of e-cigarette that is rechargeable and has a sleek design that looks like a flashdrive.
-Because JUUL comes in a variety of kid-friendly flavors, it has quickly rose to the forefront of the market, especially in teenagers.
-A single JUUL pod contains the same amount of nicotine as a single cigarette pack.
-Despite the large amount of nicotine in the product, 63% of JUUL users do not know that the product contains nicotine.
+Because JUUL comes in a variety of kid-friendly flavors, it has quickly risen to the forefront of the market, especially in teenagers.
+A single JUUL pod contains the same amount of nicotine as a pack of cigarettes.
+Howard County high school students are 77% more likely to use e-cigarettes over traditional cigarettes.

 Can you get addicted to E-cigarettes?

 Yes!!
 Many e-cigarettes contain nicotine which is a highly addictive substance.
-There is also increasing concern that the use of e-cigarettes will lead to the initiation of cigarette or other tobacco product use.
+There is increasing evidence that the use of e-cigarettes will lead to the initiation of cigarette or other tobacco product use, especially among teens.

 Need help quitting?

-Addiction to any substance significantly decreases an individual’s quality of life but luckily there are a variety of resources to help:
+Addiction to any substance significantly decreases an individual’s quality of life but there are a variety of resources to help.

 SAMHSA’s National Helpline